Queensbury falters in loss to Bethlehem (updated)

 “You kind of have to call them out in a good way,” Spartans head coach Dave Huth said.
 “No one likes to be called out, but the only way you learn is to watch your mistakes and correct them.

-"We didn't have the best week of practice, being a short week, whatever it may be, I hate excuses," Huth added.
-"But (Friday) you're gonna watch yourself on film and you have to watch it, take it and bear it, what you did and didn't do."
+“We didn’t have the best week of practice, being a short week, whatever it may be, I hate excuses,” added Huth, who planned to have a film session on Friday.
+“But (Friday) you’re gonna watch yourself on film and you have to watch it, take it and bear it, what you did and didn’t do.”

 People are also reading…